 ANN’S NOTES: I have been keeping busy doing things inside the boat where it is air conditioned J I just do not remember Virginia being so flipping hot…Yuck

-K-mart shelving, a few bungies, and a little velcro.
+Lord knows what can be done with some K-mart shelving, a few bungies, and a little velcro. |

 I am excited about our Boat Warming party and it made me get to some reorganizing that needed to be done.
 I have been avoiding turning the shower in the ‘train room’ into a pantry… I had to give up that idea and put shelves in the shower stall.
 Michael wanted them to be ‘ocean ready’ meaning that they would stay in place in rough seas.
 Well … those shelves and what is on them are NOT…repeat NOT going to go anywhere.
 Between the bungy cords and Velcro, Traveling Soul could be in the Perfect Storm and nothing would happen to those shelves.